ThinkBigAnalytics/AoaDemoModels/README.md

 # Adding new Models

-To add a new model, simply use the repo cli tool which helps to create the structure necessary for the given model.
+To add a new model, simply use the aoa python package cli tool which helps to create the structure necessary for the given model.
 See [here](#adding-models-based-on-templates).
+Install aoa python package cli following the instructions specified [here](#install-aoa-python-package)

     ./cli/repo-cli.py -a